musifalsk/MyPsTools/README.md

 gh repo clone musifalsk/MyPsTools
 ```

-The Powershell modules in this repository are not signed (yes me lazy) so you need to unblock them before using them.
+The Powershell modules in this repository are not signed (yes me lazy) so you might need to unblock them before using them.

 Example for Windows: